thiagohagy/nativescriptVueTemplate2.0/README.md

 # Build, watch for changes and run the application
 tns run <platform> --bundle

+# Backend communication
-# Created using my backend base https://github.com/thiagohagy/nodeVueBoilerplate , but you can use any backend you want
+Created using my backend base https://github.com/thiagohagy/nodeVueBoilerplate , but you can use any backend you want, just make sure to edit it

 ```